anukesh7/anukesh7.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Senior Undergrad pursuing BTech with Honors in Computer Science from IIT Gandhinagar.
+I am a Senior Undergraduate pursuing BTech with Honors in Computer Science from IIT Gandhinagar.
 I find the research areas that deal with building solutions for real-world applications using technology, quite intriguing.
 I'm always passionate to learn and explore off-course topics.
-Experience & Interest Topics: Network Science, Graph Theory, Deep Learning, Computer Vision, Algebra & Probability, Data Structures & Algorithms, Discrete Mathematics
+Interest Topics: Network Science, Graph Theory, Deep Learning, Computer Vision, Reinforcement Learning, Algebra & Probability, Data Structures & Algorithms

 <!-- A data-driven personal website
 ======